DC2024

 The train provides a fast connection between Henri Coandă Airport, and Bucharest North Railway Station (Gara de Nord).

 Trains run 24 hours a day, every 40 minutes.
 The duration of the trip is approx. 20 minutes.
-You can purchaseyour ticket online or pay by card on the train.
-The ticket costs around 1,2 euros.
+You can purchase your ticket online or pay by card on the train.
+The ticket costs around 1.2 euros.

 See train schedules here: https://mersultrenurilor.infofer.ro/en-GB/Itineraries